What are the Applications of Grinding Wheels? Skip to content

 What are Grinding Wheels?

-The capability of an abrasive wheel is decided by the abrasive utilized in making the wheel.
-The hardness, toughness, and skill to chop sharp edges also are determined by the abrasive used.
-The bonding or coating material is employed to work out the structure and shape integrity of the wheel in use.
+The capability of an abrasive wheel is determined by the abrasive material used in the wheel.
+The hardness, toughness, and skill to chop sharp edges are also determined by the abrasive used.
+The bonding or coating material is employed to ensure the structural and shape integrity of the wheel in use.

 Types of Grinding Bonds